IyesGames/minewars/doc/src/gameplay/pvp.md

 Further, you can build **Structures** within your territory.
 Barricades allow you to make use of geography (mountain clusters) to limit mobility and make it difficult for a future invader to advance into key locations.
-Watch Towers will give you visibility in case you lose the surrounding territory, and reveal nearby enemy items.
+Watch Towers will give you visibility in case you lose the surrounding territory.

 ## Offensive Play Overview